SamuelSor/Cyber-Security/THREAT-HUNTS/devices-exposed-to-internet.md

 <img width="560" height="114" alt="image" src="https://github.com/user-attachments/assets/c4c9e89f-688b-4051-8a90-fd4a9a432185" />

-After further investigation this successful login was confirmed to be from an authorized user.
+After further investigation this successful login was confirmed to be from an authorized user that successfully logged in 3 times.